sweetibs/brandonsweeting.com/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Harmonic Analysis
-  - Computational Linguistics
+  - Weighted Norm Inequalities
-  - Information Retrieval
+  - Bellman Function Techniques

 # Education to show in About widget
 education: